ev3dev/grx/README.md

 License
 -------

+* See copying.grx for details!
 * The library itself is LGPL.
-See copying.grx for details.
+* The tools and examples are GPL.
 * Most of the fonts come from X11 and are MIT licensed.

 History